Jan Tinbergen Collection

 The library can be browsed via our library search engine sEURch.
 The books can only be consulted in the library building.
 This manual explains how you can find specific titles from this collection.
 On the page 'Viewing special collections' you can read how you request them for viewing.

-The correspondence from the period 1927-1955 has been digitized and is partially available via https://tinbergenletters.eur.nl/.
+Tinbergen's professional and scholarly correspondence has been digitised and is partially available via https://eur.contentdm.oclc.org/digital/.
 Please note that due to copyright restrictions, the incoming letters are not available online.
-On this website you can also find out more about the composition and history of the archive.
+On https://tinbergenletters.eur.nl/ you can find out more about the composition of the archive and the history of the digitisation projects.

 Mr. P. van Leeuwen MA